How to create a cool, personal, effective page to raise money for charities that are important to you!

 - Meaningful.
 For charitable fundraisers, it helps to have a goal amount that is meaningful to you or the charity.
 What we mean by this is that instead of setting an arbitrary amount, consider what would be helpful to the organization and have some significance for you personally.
 For instance, if you adopted your dog from your local animal shelter 2 years ago and you’re fundraising for the shelter to thank them for matching you with your pet, you might want to set your goal as $2,000.
 Or, if you’re raising money for charity for your 30th birthday in lieu of presents or a party, you might want to set your goal as $3,000.
 If you’re not sure what would be helpful, you can always ask the charity — they might be able to tell you want $500, $1,000 or whatever amount you think might be a reasonable goal helps their organization do or provide.

-To set your goal, click “Goal” on your sidebar:
+To set your goal, click “Goal” under the Page Editor section of your sidebar:

 Then type the amount you hope to raise into the window that pops up and click “Save”: